Jomaxdrill/A_star/README.md

  time
  numpy
  cv2
+ math
+ tqdm

 ## INSTRUCTIONS

 -Install previously the linux(Ubuntu) the ffmepg package running on the terminal the command:
 	sudo apt install ffmpeg

+-Install all necessary dependencies and libraries with pip for example.
+Recommended to run in your own python environment.

 -Using linux terminal locate the folder with the python file 'a_star_jonathan_naga_gaurav.py'

 -Run the command 'python3 a_star_jonathan_naga_gaurav.py'